URL Mapping & Redirect Architecture

 3. Pattern Matching & Rule Generation

 Translate static and dynamic URL relationships into scalable server instructions.
 Consolidate one-to-one mappings into modular rule sets for easier maintenance.
 Implement Regex Redirect Rules for high-volume path transformations where manual mapping is impractical.
-Always prioritize exact-match rules over catch-all patterns to avoid routing conflicts and unintended payload delivery.
+Always prioritise exact-match rules over catch-all patterns to avoid routing conflicts and unintended payload delivery.

-4. Performance Optimization & Chain Mitigation
+4. Performance Optimisation & Chain Mitigation

-Minimize latency and preserve crawl budget through direct routing paths.
+Minimise latency and preserve crawl budget through direct routing paths.
 Audit mapping outputs for sequential hop dependencies before deployment.
 Apply Redirect Chain Elimination protocols to flatten multi-step routes into single-hop responses.
 Configure edge caching headers to bypass unnecessary origin lookups and reduce Time to First Byte (TTFB).

 5. Deployment Validation & Monitoring